AxC1271/VLSI-Cell-Library/LogicGates/README.md

 ---

 ## 🚀 Next Steps
-- Design memory circuits using Xcircuit and Magic
+- Design memory circuits (D flip-flop, SR latch) using Xcircuit and Magic
+- Design, build, and test a ring oscillator.
+Analyze the frequency and the propagation delay of the inverter
+- Apply the layout of logic gates to larger circuits like multiplexers, adders, and ALU's.

 ---